victools/jsonschema-generator/jsonschema-module-swagger-2/README.md

 </dependency>
 ```

-Since version `4.7`, the release versions of the main generator library and this module are aligned.
+The release versions of the main generator library and this module are aligned.
 It is recommended to use identical versions for both dependencies to ensure compatibility.

 ### Code